axemclion/perfjankie/README.md

 ```

-Note that most of these options are similar to the options passed to browser-perf.
+Other options that can be passed include `preScript`, `actions`, `metrics`, `preScriptFile`, etc. Note that most of these options are similar to the options passed to browser-perf.
 Refer to the [browser-perf options](https://github.com/axemclion/browser-perf/wiki/Node-Module---API) for a mode detailed explanation.

 ### Grunt Task
 To run perfjankie as a Grunt task, simple load task using `grunt.loadNpmTasks('perfjankie');`, define a `perfjankie` task and pass in all the options from above as options to the Grunt task.
 [Here](https://github.com/axemclion/perfslides/blob/38b4f6e246c5ab971ce2957ec78bb701dbbc3038/Gruntfile.js#L57) is an example.